-UPSC Odia Optional Paper I Syllabus:
+UPSC Odia Literature Optional Syllabus (Paper-I):

-UPSC Odia Optional Paper II Syllabus:
+UPSC Odia Literature Optional Syllabus (Paper-II):

 Odia literature can potentially increase the chances of success as the syllabus is small as compared to other literature optionals.
-However, the syllabus for Paper I is more focussed on ethnolinguistic studies of the language and hence the optional should be selected only by candidates who have studied Odia at an advanced level.
+However, the syllabus for Paper I is more focussed on ethnolinguistic studies of the language and hence, the optional subject should be selected only by candidates who have studied Odia at an advanced level.
 Study material is widely available in universities across Eastern India.